Is beekeeping an art or a science?

 Honey... and more honey

-By honey - I don't mean the over processed stuff you normally buy in supermarkets!
-Medibee specialises is honey.
+By honey – I don’t mean the over processed stuff you normally buy in supermarkets!
+Medibee specialises in honey, having intrinsic properties.
+Our honeys are tested by professional laboratories.

-MediBee Bio-Active Honey – has vauable intrinsic properties straight from the beehive.
+MediBee Bio-Active Honey – has valuable intrinsic properties straight from the beehive.

 MediBee removes only the surplus honey from its beehives; 40lb – yes, 40lb – is always left in each hive to ensure the bees survive the Great British Winter.